staropera/aa-freight/README.md

 ### 6. Setup contract handler

-Finally you need to set the contract handler with the alliance character that will be used for fetching the alliance contracts and related structures.
+Finally you need to set the contract handler with the character that will be used for fetching the corporation or alliance contracts and related structures.
 Just click on "Set Contract Handler" and add the requested token.
 Note that only users with the appropriate permission will be able to see and use this function.

-Once a contract handler is set the app will start fetching alliance contracts.
+Once a contract handler is set the app will start fetching contracts.
 Wait a minute and then reload the contract list page to see the result.

 ### 7. Define pricing